 A bench cushion is a great way to bring color and comfort to your home plus it adds softness to hard seats.
-We’ve shared how to make a simple bench cushion before that didn’t have any boxing.
+We’ve shared how to make a bench cushion before that didn’t have any boxing.
 In today’s tutorial, we’re going to share how to make a bench cushion with boxing on the side.
 These box cushions aren’t too complicated to sew and are great for mudroom benches, window seats, banquettes and more.

-- #5 Continuous Zipper—long enough for the back of your cushion
+- #5 Continuous zipper—long enough for the back of your cushion

 - Outdoor Thread

 1. Measure the bench you’re creating a cushion for.
 Write down those measurements.
 Then add 1/2” to each measurement.
 This will be your cut size for your fabric panels.
 Measure this out on your fabric and cut out your first panel.

 2. Use the panel you just cut to pattern your second panel.